Signpost Sustainability Week 2022

 On this webinar which took place on Friday, 14 October, Mark Gibson, Head of Teagasc Outreach & Innovation Department, Teagasc was joined in studio by Dr Seamus Kearney, Teagasc Signpost Programme and Dr Deirdre Hennessey, Teagasc to discuss the first steps to achieving our emissions reduction target – reducing emissions from chemical N. The panel were also joined on farm by Signpost Dairy Farmer Edwin Thompson, Teagasc Tipperary Joint Programme and Shane O Hanlon, Teagasc Signpost Programme Advisor who gave an overview of the steps that Edwin is taking on the farm to reduce emissions from chemical N.

 Methane (CH4), nitrous oxide (N2O) and carbon dioxide (CO2) are greenhouse gases generated by agriculture, which have a negative impact on climate change.
 In agriculture methane (CH4), nitrous oxide (N2O) are the most important.
 Agriculture contributes over one third of Ireland’s national greenhouse gas emissions.
 Agriculture now has a target of a 25% reduction ion greenhouse gasses to be achieved by 2030.

-The Teagasc Rural Economy programme will publish the annual Teagasc Sustainability Report for 2021, which is based on data collected from farmers through the National Farm Survey.
+The Teagasc Rural Economy programme published the annual Teagasc Sustainability Report for 2021, which is based on data collected from farmers through the National Farm Survey.
 The reports tracks the economic, social and environmental sustainability of Irish farms.
-Details will be presented on Monday, 17th October at 2pm.

 Tuesday, 18 October